aarishna/International-Student-Budget-Calculator/README.md

 ## 🙏 Acknowledgments

-- Cost data sourced from Government of Canada and university websites
+- Cost data sourced from the Government of Canada and university websites
 - Inspired by the challenges faced by international students
 - Built with feedback from current students across Canada
+- This is an open-source project
 ---

 ## ⚠️ Disclaimer